doriongilmore/codingame-ts-engine/README.md

 ## Introduction

-This is a node module to easily work/play with javascript or typsecript on different CodinGame projects (classic puzzles or turn-based games)
+This is a node module to easily work/play with typsecript on different CodinGame projects (classic puzzles or turn-based games)

 ## Goal / Idea